davefowler/django-guitar/docs/permission-patterns.md

 # Permission Patterns Cookbook

-Common permission scenarios and how to implement them in Django Guitar.
+Common Model-Level Security (MLS) patterns for Django Guitar.

+MLS centralizes your permissions on the model - define once, enforce everywhere.
+No more scattered permission checks across endpoints.

 ---